Heidi Strean Director of Exhibitions and Publications

 The Jazz Age: American Style in the 1920s, September 30 to January 14 in the Smith Exhibition Hall, is the first major museum exhibition to focus on American taste in art and design during the dynamic years of the 1920s and early 1930s.
 Against a backdrop of traditional historicist styles, a new language of design emerged to define an era of innovation and modernity—the Jazz Age—capturing the pulse and rhythm of the American spirit.
 Artisans include Cleveland’s Viktor Schreckengost and Rose Iron Works.

-Rounding out our fall programming is an exhibition of brand-new work by world-renowned painter and Cleveland Institute of Art alumna Dana Schutz, September 1 to December 10 at Transformer Station.
+Rounding out our fall programming is an exhibition of brand-new work by world-renowned painter and Cleveland Institute of Art alumna Dana Schutz, opening December 23 at Transformer Station.

 Presentation 2005.
 Dana Schutz (American, born 1976).
 Oil on canvas; 304.8 x 426.7 cm.
 Courtesy of the artist and Petzel, New York